jezzsantos/saastack/docs/how-to-guides/900-migrate-billing-provider.md

 This data represents all the subscriptions created in the product so far.

-This is the data you will need to import into your chosen BMS, during the migration.
+This is the data you will need to import into your chosen BMS during the migration.

 > Note: some of the values are simply encoded JSON values